Migrations

 - Added:

-stage - an array of handlers that processes after route-matching, and after any error thrown during thebefore
+finallystage - an array of handlers that processes after route-matching, and after any error thrown during thebeforestage or route-matching.

 Example